SS Cody Victory

-The SS Cody Victory was a Victory ship (VC2-S-AP3) built during World War II under the Emergency Shipbuilding program.
+SS Cody Victory was a Victory ship (VC2-S-AP3) built during World War II under the Emergency Shipbuilding program.
 The ship's keel was laid by the California Shipbuilding Company as hull number 69 on 26 October 1944 with launch on 12 December 1944.
 The ship was completed on 22 January 1945.
 On completion the ship, U.S. Official Number 247094, was delivered to the War Shipping Administration for operation by the Alcoa Steamship Company as agent.

 SS Cody Victory served as a troop ship in the Atlantic Ocean and Pacific Ocean during World War II as part of Operation Magic Carpet.
 The SS Cody Victory and 96 other Victory ships were converted to troop ships to bring the US soldiers home.
 Burt Lancaster was with the Army's Twenty-First Special Services Division on the Cody Victory on August 14, 1945, as the ship was at sea heading to Hampton Roads, Virginia, when the V-J Day announcement was made.
 The Cody Victory boarded troops from Leghorn, Italy, on August 18, 1945, and then steamed to Naples, Italy on August 20, 1945, taking on more troops.
 She delivery the 2,032 troops to Hampton Roads Pier 8, including the 101st Ordnance MM Company.
 On January 14, 1946, she arrived at New York Harbor from Marseille, France, with 1,559 troops.
 On February 20, 1946, she arrived in New York Harbor from Bremerhaven, Germany, with troops.

 On April 27, 1946, was laid up in the Hudson River until sold on January 28 withdrawn February 13, 1947 and delivered to A. L. Burbank Co. pending delivery to the buyers.